-Simply put, the more space you have, the more room you have to spread out.
+Simply put, the more space you have, the more space you have to spread out.
 Large homes can really drive major wedges between family members because it gives everyone room to spread out.

 If you find that your larger home is bringing you together less and less for family dinners or you are rarely communicating with your children, it might be time to consider embracing closeness through downsizing.

 Just like people naturally grow their homes with their families, there will also come a time in life when you no longer have as many mouths to feed.

 This is especially true if you live in a multi-level home.
 As we age, it often gets harder to make it up and down stairs.
 The safer bet may be to live in a more modestly sized one level.

 Having a home naturally means you have to take care of that home.
 If your true passions lie outdoors with things like hiking, biking, mountain climbing, beach-going, and everything sun and fun then a downsize may be beneficial to you.

 Downsizing your home could be a great way to ensure you get to spend more time outside of your actual living quarters.
 Besides, if you are doing all your living outside, all you really need is a place to re-coop and grab some food.
 Am I right?

 In an article shared by Forbes, it is stated that around 70% of employees hate their jobs.
 This is a crying shame considering that a good portion of our life is spent at work.

 Now, it’s true, we need to work in order to afford to live.
 We have to pay for our homes, families, and life, but I am a firm believer that you can do all of that while still doing something that you have a passion for.